equinix-labs/terraform-equinix-metal-nutanix-cluster/README.md

 ### On-Demand Instances

-This POC allocates a m3.small.x86 node for the Bastion host by default, you can change this to another instance type of your choosing by setting the `metal_bastion_plan` variable.
+This POC allocates a [m3.small.x86](https://deploy.equinix.com/product/servers/m3-small/) node for the Bastion host by default, you can change this to another instance type of your choosing by setting the `metal_bastion_plan` variable.

-This POC allocates m3.large.x86 instances for the Nutanix nodes.
-Additionally, only certain m3.large.x86 nodes will work, we recommed the AM and SL Metros for deployment.
-If a Nutanix node fails to provision, please try again until you get one that works.
+This POC allocates [m3.large.x86](https://deploy.equinix.com/product/servers/m3-large/) instances for the Nutanix nodes.
+Additionally, only certain m3.large.x86 nodes will work.
+At time of writing, we recommend the SL or AM Metros for deployment.
+If a Nutanix node fails to provision, please try to `terraform apply` again.
+The failed node will fail to provision and will be removed from your project.
+Terraform will subsequently attempt to replace those servers.

 Production deployments should use qualified [Workload Optimized](https://deploy.equinix.com/developers/docs/metal/hardware/workload-optimized-plans/) instances for Nutanix nodes.
-This POC can be modified to use these instances by setting the `nutanix_reservation_ids` variable.
+You can work with an Equinix Metal sales to obtain a [hardware reservation](https://deploy.equinix.com/developers/docs/metal/deploy/reserved/) of known working m3.large.x86 for the Nutanix nodes.
+This will ensure that you get the correct hardware for your deployment.

 ### SSH failures while running on macOS